Fork in the Road: Cycling Rides Paired Up with Experiences

-2. The Great Trail + Fresh Blooms
+2. The Trans Canada Trail + Fresh Blooms

 When: End of July-September (farm open June-Thanksgiving), Wednesday-Saturday 9am-7pm

-The Great Trail (previously the Trans-Canada-Trail) links thousands of communities across Canada together and is a site to see in the late summer and early fall when folliage is bursting with life.
-In Tillsonburg, the Great Trail has been extended to join the town with a ride that will bring you just south of Otterville.
+The Trans-Canada-Trail links thousands of communities across Canada together and is a site to see in the late summer and early fall when folliage is bursting with life.
+In Tillsonburg, the Trans Canada Trail has been extended to join the town with a ride that will bring you just south of Otterville.
 Join up with the trail on Tillson Ave. and follow it as far as you please before heading back.
 Pass by Makkink's Flower Farm while on your ride and hop off those pedals towards the petals!
 See what we did there?
 During the late summer and early fall, Makkink's Flower Farm offers a cut-your-own experience so you can cut your own bouquet to bring home with you!
 The best part is that you can access the farm right from the trail itself- no unnecessary detours.
 From there you’re just a couple minutes back into downtown where you can grab a bite and get those flowers into a vase.

 Make it an overnight: Seven Gables Tillsonburg B n’ B.